SANNER'S LAKE SPORTSMEN'S CLUB

 Match Report

-Our October match will be the challenging NRA Approved high power rifle national match course of fire.
+Our May match will be the always challenging NRA Approved high power rifle national match course of fire.
 I am attaching a copy of the match program for your info.

 Dick Chadwick, Match Director